jebberjeb/viz.cljc/README.md

 ##  Why?

-* One interface for both Clojure and Clojurescript.
+This library provides one interface `viz.core/image` for both Clojure and Clojurescript.
+For Clojure, the dependency on the Graphviz `dot` binary is no longer necessary.
+For Clojurescript, this library eliminates the need to separately include Viz.js.

-* To provide externs for ClojureScript.
+Everything in this library is self contained, as it includes and uses Viz.js.

-* Remove the dependency on Graphviz `dot` binary from Clojure.
+This also ensures complete consistency (formatting nuances, etc) between Clojure and Clojurescript.

 ## Usage